shashank-sharma/100-days-of-code/log.md

 ### Day 12: January 14, 2017

 Day 4 of Youbot.
 Today I was too lazy to do anything.
-Today I also didn't slept, I was just working on this project only.
+Today I also didnt slept, I was just working on this project only.
 Feeling motivated after writing 500 lines of code.
 Today I Updated website + Fixed some bug too.

 ### Day 13: January 15, 2017